wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 The solution to this is to use [virtual environments](http://simononsoftware.com/virtualenv-tutorial/).
 Virtual environments allow multiple installations of Python and their relevant packages to exist in harmony.
 This is the generally accepted approach to configuring a Python setup nowadays.

 Setting up a virtual environment is not necessarily but it is highly recommended.
-The [Virtual Environment Chapter](#chapter-virtual-environments) details how to setup, create and use virtual environments.
+The [virtual environment chapter](#chapter-virtual-environments) details how to setup, create and use virtual environments.

 ## Integrated Development Environment